alcesleo/project_euler/README.md

 - Each file can still simply be run to output the result
 - Enables tools like `pydoc` and `doctest` to run without triggering the often expensive `solve()`-function
+- Lets you import functions from other solutions
-- Lets you keep variables from the example to verify the solution as default arguments rather than ugly commented out variables
+- Lets you keep variables from the examples around to verify the solution
 - Lets you keep useful debugging output that often explains the solution really well without having ugly commented out `print()`-statements

 ## Documentation